 Go for a twist on the feature wall and add some interest to your living room by painting an alcove.
 In this living room, even just the small pop of yellow adds some sunny vibes to the space and gives the otherwise all white living room a lift.
-Also because you are only painting such a small section you can afford to be pretty bold and brave with your colour choice.
-You could go dark, or if you want to pinch this living room paint idea, go for something like Dulux Lemon Punch.
+Also because you are only painting such a small section you can afford to be pretty bold and brave with your color choice.

 There's plenty more where this came from in our white living room ideas feature, so head there next.

 There’s something so grounding about earthy tones and this stunning room is no exception.
-Painted in Annie Sloan’s French Linen, the textures anchor this look – the coir rug, the slubby linen cushions and lampshade and the rattan side table.
-Then, pattern is added with the covered sofa, jug and stripy cushions.
-All the colours are neutral yet each one has its place to provide this room with depth and a sense of peace.
+The textures anchor this look – the coir rug, the slubby linen cushions and the rattan blinds.
+Then some contrast is added with the black-framed furniture and the monochrome print.
+All the colors are neutral yet each one has its place to provide this room with depth and a sense of peace.